eugef/node-mocks-http/CONTRIBUTING.md

  - [Running Test Suite](#tests)
  - [Contact Us](#contact)

+> **NOTE**

+> While we complete our transition to version `2.0`, please adhere to the following:
+- For any contributions to our `2.0` track, please create a topic branch based off our `master` branch, push said topic branch onto your fork and submit your pull request from that branch.
+- Anyone wishing to contribute a bug fix to our `1.x` track, please create a topic branch based off our `1.x` branch, push said topic branch onto your fork and submit your pull request from that branch..

 ## <a name="coc"></a> Code of Conduct
 We want to keep our project open and inclusive.
 We ask that before you contribute, you read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).